barneyb/johann/documentation/docs/index.md

 # They're All Named Johann

 Johann is a comical attempt at building a programming platform from scratch for `arm64-apple-darwin` (aka Apple Silicon, with macOS).
 You don't want to use it.
 You don't even want to look at the source.
-When a bored coder has a martini (or several...) and decides to single-handedly reinvent much of the past ~60 years of computer science from scratch, nothing good results.
+When a bored coder has a martini (or several...) and decides to single-handedly reinvent the past ~60 years of computer science from scratch, nothing good results.

 ??? question "Why `arm64-apple-darwin`?"

     My employer assigned me a mac, and I wasn't interested in flipping between OSes, so I replaced my personal machine.
 The funny part is they gave me an `x64` mac - in 2023! - but you can't buy those anymore.
 AArch64 it is.

-The only pre-existing software tools assumed are GCC's assembler and linker.
+The only pre-existing software tools assumed are an assembler and linker.
 No recognizer generator (e.g., `lex` and `yacc`), no v1 compiler in an existing language (e.g., C or Rust), no compiler backend (e.g., LLVM or GCC) for codegen, and no system libraries.
-Plus, I suppose, macOS itself along with its command shell and text editor.
+I suppose macOS itself, along with its command shell and text editor, are assumed as well.

 This is clearly a ridiculous undertaking.
 The nominal goal is to do this fall's [Advent of Code](https://adventofcode.com/) stars using only Johann (repo [here](https://github.com/barneyb/aoc-2025)), with a fully self-hosted compiler: zero assembly, aside from syscalls.
 The compiler itself already meets this requirement, but the IO subsystem doesn't yet.